-The Centre for Health Journalism was established in October 2010 as a partnership.
+The Centre for Health Journalism was established in October 2010.
 The Centre was officially opened in April 2011 and located in the School of Journalism and Media Studies (JMS) at Rhodes University.

 The Centre's role is not only to support journalists covering health and medical beats, including health systems and the NHI in South Africa, but to also drive forward journalism about medical science and healthy lifestyles, through initiatives including intensive participation in the curriculum of JMS.
 The Centre thus offers full-time Honours and Masters degrees in Health Journalism and short courses for working journalists in the health journalism field.
 Further details are on our website.

 Director: Harry Dugmore

 Harry is the inaugural director of the Centre for Health Journalism.
 Harry has a long-standing interest in health and medical journalism and in the media’s ability to influence health behaviours and shape health identities.
 In the 1990s, Harry co-wrote the first four seasons of the Soul City TV series and headed up the Soul City Radio writing team.
 Between 2002 and 2006, Harry was one of the co-ordinators of Khomanani, the then government’s HIV, AIDS and TB mass media communication campaign.